Confidentiality & Privacy

 WCHC is committed to respecting clients’ privacy.
 WCHC complies with the federal privacy legislation (Personal Information Protection and Electronic Documents Act, PIPEDA) and provincial legislation (Personal Health Information Protection Act, PHIPA), which applies to all persons and organizations deemed to be “health information custodians”.

-The Director of Clinical Services is WCHC’s Privacy Officer.
+Penny Wilson (Manager, Operations) is WCHC’s Privacy Officer.
 The Privacy Officer is the contact person for issues related to WCHC’s compliance with PHIPA and PIPEDA.
+You can contact Penny at 519-664-3794 ext.
+296.

 When clients provide Personal Information (PI) or Personal Health Information (PHI) to WCHC, they provide consent for WCHC to collect, use and disclose their PI or PHI.
 If clients do not agree, they are asked not to provide any PI or PHI to WCHC.
 Certain health services can only be offered if clients provide PI or PHI to WCHC.
 If clients choose not to provide required PI or PHI, WCHC may not be able to offer some services to those clients.